eed3si9n/herding-cats/docs/05/a.md

 #### Getting our feet wet with Option

-Following the book, explore `Option`.
-In this section I'll be less fussy about whether it's using our typeclass or standard library's implemenation.
+Following the book, let's explore `Option`.
+In this section I'll be less fussy about whether it's using Cats's typeclass or standard library's implemenation.
 Here's `Option` as a functor:

 ```console
 scala> :paste